A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part II: some properties for sheaves

-It does not seem clear to us wether or not $M_X\to \O$ is always a fine log structure in the sense of \cite{Sh}, This won't be a problem for us since in practice our $p$-adic log schemes will always have nice charts (see \ref{parapb}).
+It does not seem clear to us whether or not $M_X\to \O$ is always a fine log structure in the sense of \cite{Sh}.
+This won't be a problem for us since in practice our $p$-adic log schemes will always have nice charts (see Sect. \ref{parapb}).

 \para Before discussing quasi-coherence over $p$-adic schemes, let us recall a possible definition for quasi-coherent modules on the usual sites of a fine log scheme.
 Log structure play essentially no role in the following discussion.
-In particular $\s$-big topoi could be replaced by big topoi in \ref{defqcohsch}, \ref{lemqcohsch} and \ref{acycqcohsch} below.
+In particular $\s$-big topoi could be replaced by big topoi in Def. \ref{defqcohsch}, Lem.-Def. \ref{lemqcohsch} and Lem. \ref{acycqcohsch} below.